 Closely connected with the question of who infringes human rights is the question of what obligations these rights give rise to.
 In order to be able to identify the obligations arising for states in their role as primary duty bearers, human rights theory has undergone two major phases.
-In accordance with the understanding of human rights having developed in three 'generations' - civil and political rights, then economic, social and cultural rights and finally collective and solidarity rights - respective state duties were defined along these lines.
-CPRs were seen as imposing 'negative obligations' of non-interference, whereas ESCRs were to be realised through the implementation of 'positive' measures.
-Based on Karel Vasak's 'generation theory' of the 1970s, this concept brought a number of problems, reinforced by the dividing dynamics of the Cold War.
+In accordance with the understanding of human rights having developed in three "generations" - civil and political rights, then economic, social and cultural rights and finally collective and solidarity rights - respective state duties were defined along these lines.
+CPRs were seen as imposing "negative obligations" of non-interference, whereas ESCRs were to be realised through the implementation of "positive" measures139.
+Based on Karel Vasak's "generation theory" of the 1970s140, this concept brought a number of problems, reinforced by the dividing dynamics of the Cold War.

-In 1980, Henry Shue suggested an alternative understanding, one that would distinguish between types of duties rather than rights as such.
-Shue dismisses the division of positive and negative rights with a seemingly inconspicuous sentence: [A]lthough the goal is negative, the duties correlative to rights will turn out to include positive action.
-He points to the importance of what he calls basic rights, defined as every human being's "minimum reasonable demands upon the rest of humanity.
-This understanding of basic rights points to those rights that are so essential that they constitute a precondition to the enjoyment or exercise of all other rights.
+In 1980, Henry Shue suggested an alternative understanding, one that would distinguish between types of duties rather than rights as such141.
+Shue dismisses the division of positive and negative rights with a seemingly inconspicuous sentence: "[A]lthough the goal is negative, the duties correlative to rights will turn out to include positive action142."
+He points to the importance of what he calls basic rights, defined as every human being's "minimum reasonable demands upon the rest of humanity143."
+This understanding of basic rights points to those rights that are so essential that they constitute a precondition to the enjoyment. or exercise of all other rights.
 The two categories Shue considers as basic rights are security rights and subsistence rights, the first category meaning physical security, and including justified demands not to be subjected to murder, torture, rape, assault, amongst others.
-Subsistence rights are rights
+Subsistence rights are rights that equally qualify as being basic, vet not involving aspects of physical security - such as a minimum of economic security.
+These include, for example, unpolluted air and water, housing, food, clothing and a minimum of preventive public health care, and focuses on the need to at least be able to survive144.

-139 See Nowak 2012, p.
-269f.
+139 See Nowak, 2012, pp. 269 ff.

-141 See Coomans 2008, p.
-752 and Shue 1980, pp. 51f.

-142 Shue 1980, p.
-19. For a more detailed analysis of the faults of the distinction between negative and positive duties, see pp. 35ff.
+141 See Coomans, 2008, p.
+752 and Shue, 1980, pp. 51 ff.
+142 Shue, 1980, p.
+19. For a more detailed analysis of the faults of the distinction between negative and positive duties, see ibidem, pp. 35 ff.